anudeep1996/room-inference-using-object-detection/README.md

 img: size of the input image

-batch: batch size
+-batch: batch size

-epochs: number of epochs
+-epochs: number of epochs
-data: YAML file which was created in step 3
+-data: YAML file which was created in step 3
-cfg: model selection YAML file.
+-cfg: model selection YAML file.
 I have chosen “s” for this tutorial.
-weights: weights file to apply transfer learning, you can find them here.
+-weights: weights file to apply transfer learning, you can find them here.
-device: to select the training device, “0” for GPU, and “cpu” for CPU.
+-device: to select the training device, “0” for GPU, and “cpu” for CPU.
 This command will start the model training immediately.
 I have decided to train the model for 50 epochs.

 ## Training Results for YOLO v5m and v5x models: